Network Algorithms - Jupyter Notebooks

-Before you run the notebooks, you will to ensure that you have have a properly set up Anaconda environment (as discussed in last week’s seminar).
+Before you are able to run notebooks, you must make sure that you have correctly set up your Anaconda environment (as discussed in last week’s seminar).

-A range of Python packages are used by the notebooks.
-Most of them will be installed by default through the Anaconda installation, but you can also check manually whether they are present using the
+The notebooks use a range of Python packages.
+Most of them will be installed by default through the Anaconda installation.
+If this is not the case, you can install them all using the following

 For a reminder on how to set up your Anaconda environment and install additional Python packages, you can refer to the documents provided in Seminar 1.